 Among his many industry roles, Peter was a director of CoRE and the National Energy Foundation and he has been the author and/or editor of a large range of technical publications and guides to energy efficiency and sustainability.

-Peter was recently chair of the BSI’s Retrofit Standards Task Group.
+Peter is chair of the BSI’s Retrofit Standards Task Group.
 In this role, he was the technical author of PAS 2035 – the new BSI Publicly Available Specification for low energy domestic retrofit – the latest official technical standards for specifying energy efficient improvements in our homes.
 He is now working with the UKCMB, the UK Centre for Moisture in Buildings, at UCL.

 PAS 2035 covers how to assess dwellings for retrofit, identify improvement options, design and specify energy efficiency measures and monitor retrofit projects.
 Such retrofits are absolutely essential to help reduce the carbon emissions from our homes and to help tackle climate change.